Sector & service specialists

 Sport

 Sport has a significant and growing impact on Europe’s economy and society.
 Recent figures show that the contribution of sport to EU GDP is significant – over two percent of EU total employment.
-Sport is a field in which the EU’s responsibilities are relatively new, and there is now a specific budget line under the Erasmus+ programme to support projects and networks in the area of sport.

 The way sport it is represented, particularly via media outlets, is of great social and economic significance.
 In social terms, sport can impact a range of issues: from attitudes toward sports fans and professionals to complex phenomena such as nationalism, gender equality, doping, match-fixing, racism and violence.